Air–liquid interface cell culture: Cancer

 In modeling cancer and various other diseases, the stem cells in the basal layer of the tracheal epithelium (basal stem cells) were isolated and used in developing 3D organoids that could be used for various studies, including tumor studies.
 The cell culture method used involves the isolation of cells into culturing with growth factors to grow over time.
 Once the cells had been grown, they were mixed with Matrigel and cultured to form 3D organoids.

 Cell growth/differentiation

+SEM micrograph of influenza A virions infecting primary human airway organoid cultures, showing differentiated cilia.
+An important model system for studying respiratory viruses.

 In modeling the pseudostratified epithelium in vitro, more cellular studies have been performed in order to determine the nature of the cells – their differentiation pathways, their growth mechanism, and their repair/response mechanism in the state of post-injury.

 One recent study has shown that differentiated cells in the respiratory epithelium (secretory cells and ciliated cells primarily) can dedifferentiate into their naive status, and become stem-like again.

 Adapted protocol: maintenance of stem-like properties in basal stem cells

-As an adaptation to the air-liquid interface culture protocol, auxiliary protocols have been developed using the ALI framework to maintain naive stem cell properties for extensive periods of time.
+As an adaptation to the air–liquid interface culture protocol, auxiliary protocols have been developed using the ALI framework to maintain naive stem cell properties for extensive periods of time.